davidfloyd91/davidfloyd91.github.io/_posts/2019-06-15-psql-golang.markdown

 We're going to start with a Postgres database.
 If you've installed Postgres, that's great.
 Otherwise, <a href="https://gomakethings.com/why-i-still-use-xhr-instead-of-the-fetch-api/" target="\_blank" rel="noopener noreferrer">we'll wait</a>.

-In the terminal, within your project directory -- you might want to call it `go_todo` or anything that isn't taken -- run:
+In the terminal, within your project directory -- you might want to call it `gotodo` or anything that isn't taken -- run:

 <pre class="prettyprint lang-bsh">
 $ psql